igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ in package code.
+'library' or 'require' call to âigraphâ in package code.
   Please use :: or requireNamespace() instead.
   See section 'Suggested packages' in the 'Writing R Extensions' manual.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-eigs: no visible global function definition for ‘arpack’
+eigs: no visible global function definition for âarpackâ
 ```
 ```
 DONE